ellazi/cash_register/README.md

 ## How to use it
 - you can use in CLI by launching in terminal: ruby app.rb
-- you can launch it in browser
+- you can launch it in browser (ternimal: ../cash_register rackup ; terminal: ../cash_register/frontend npm start)